 Dr. Falk Pharma agreed to make royalty payments based on net profits from products containing compounds developed under the agreement.
-For the years ended December 31, 2001, 2002, 2003 and the nine months ended September 30, 2004, the Company did not pay or receive any royalties related to this agreement.
+For the years ended December 31, 2002, 2003 and 2004, the Company did not pay or receive any royalties related to this agreement.
+The Company and Dr. Falk Pharma have mutually agreed to discontinue the development of the lead compound subject to the collaboration agreement resulting in the recognition of the remaining deferred revenue of \$890,000 during the fourth quarter of 2004.
+The Company recognized \$385,000, \$170,000 and \$1,017,000 of deferred revenue under this agreement during 2002, 2003, and 2004, respectively.